Accolads/rescado-app/README.md

 ## Development

-If you'd like to contribute to the project, consider adding `quality-check.sh` as a pre-commit hook to detect code issues early and avoid failed CI/CD builds.
+If you'd like to contribute to the project, consider adding `check-quality.sh` as a pre-commit hook to detect code issues early and avoid failed CI/CD builds.

 ```shell
 cp .github/workflows/check-quality.sh .git/hooks/pre-commit